xin-huang/dadi-cli/README.md

 ### Inferring demographic models

 For inferring demographic models, we use the spectrum from the synonymous SNPs.
+Here, we use the `IM_pre` model.
+In this model, the ancestral population had an instantaneous change of population size before it diverged into two populations.
+After divergence, the two populations experienced exponential expansion.
+To find out the parameters of the `IM_pre` model, users can use `dadi-CLI Model --names IM_pre`.

+To start the inference, users should choose the initial value for each parameters with `--p0`, and specify the lower bounds and upper bounds for these parameters with `--lbounds` and `--ubounds`.
+Because we need to run optimization several times to find out a , users can use `--jobs` to specify how many times of optimization will run parrallelly.

     dadi-CLI InferDM --syn-fs ./examples/results/1KG.YRI.CEU.synonymous.snps.unfold.fs --model IM_pre --misid --p0 1 1 .5 1 1 1 1 1 .5 --ubounds 10 10 0.999 10 10 10 10 10 0.99999 --lbounds 10e-3 0 10e-3 10e-3 10e-3 0 0 0 10e-5 --output ./examples/results/demo/optimization1/1KG.YRI.CEU.IM_pre.demo.params --jobs 28

-To obtain the best fit parameters, users can use
+After the optimization, users can use `BestFit` command to obtain the best fit parameters.

     dadi-CLI BestFit --dir ./examples/results/demo/optimization1/ --output ./examples/results/demo/1KG.YRI.CEU.IM_pre.bestfit.demo.params --ubounds 10 10 0.999 10 10 10 10 10 0.99999 --lbounds 10e-3 0 10e-3 10e-3 10e-3 0 0 0 10e-5

+The result is

-As the results suggest, our optimization is not converged.
+As the result suggests, our optimization is not converged.
 Therefore, we need further optimization using the parameters with the maximum likelihood as the initial parameters.

     dadi-CLI InferDM --syn-fs ./examples/results/1KG.YRI.CEU.synonymous.snps.unfold.fs --model IM_pre --misid --p0 ./examples/results/demo/1KG.YRI.CEU.IM_pre.bestfit.demo.params --ubounds 10 10 0.999 10 10 10 10 10 0.99999 --lbounds 10e-3 0 10e-3 10e-3 10e-3 0 0 0 10e-5 --output ./examples/results/demo/optimization2/1KG.YRI.CEU.IM_pre.demo.params --jobs 28

-After the optimization, we use `dadi-CLI BestFit` again.
+After the optimization, we use `BestFit` command again.

     dadi-CLI BestFit --dir ./examples/results/demo/optimization2/ --output ./examples/results/demo/1KG.YRI.CEU.IM_pre.bestfit.demo.params --ubounds 10 10 0.999 10 10 10 10 10 0.99999 --lbounds 10e-3 0 10e-3 10e-3 10e-3 0 0 0 10e-5

+The result is

-As the results suggest, our optimization is converged, and the best fit parameters are in `./examples/results/demo/1KG.YRI.CEU.IM_pre.bestfit.demo.params`.
+As the result suggests, our optimization is converged, and the best fit parameters are in `./examples/results/demo/1KG.YRI.CEU.IM_pre.bestfit.demo.params`.
 However, some parameters may be close to the boundaries.
 Users should be cautious and may increase the boundaries to examine whether these boundaries would affect the results significantly.
-The meaning of each parameter is shown in below.
+The best fit parameters are shown in below.
+The first column is the likelihood corresponding to these parameters, and the last column is the population-scaled mutation rate.

 | Likelihood | theta |
 | - | - |
 | -29931.941978000257 | 6328.564611583578 |

-To find out the parameters of the `IM_pre` model, users can use `dadi-CLI Model --names IM_pre`.

 ### Generating caches for DFE inference

+After inferring the best fit demographic model, users may also infer DFE from data.
+To perform DFE inference, users need to generate caches at first.
+Because we use the `IM_pre` model in the demographic inference, here we need to use the same demographic model plus selection, the `IM_pre_sel_single_gamma` model or the `IM_pre_sel` model.
+The `IM_pre_sel` model is used for inferring DFE from two populations by assuming the population-scaled selection coefficients are different in the two populations, while the `IM_pre_sel_single_gamma` model assumes the population-scaled selection coefficients are the same in the two populations.
+The `IM_pre_sel_single_gamma` model can also be used for inferring DFE from a single population.

     dadi-CLI GenerateCache --model IM_pre_sel_single_gamma --demo-popt ./examples/results/demo/1KG.YRI.CEU.IM_pre.bestfit.demo.params --sample-size 216 198 --output ./examples/results/caches/1KG.YRI.CEU.IM_pre.sel.single.gamma.spectra.bpkl --mp